-Students can request copies of their electronic or paper transcripts on the college website.
+Students can purchase copies of their electronic or paper transcripts on the college website.
 Transcript requests are processed in the order in which they are received.
-Students ordering paper transcripts should allow ample time for processing and delivery through the U.S. Postal Service.
-A fee of \$3 is charged for an electronic transcript and the fee for a paper transcript is \$5.25.
-Alternate delivery methods are available for additional fees.
+Students ordering paper transcripts should allow ample time for processing and delivery.
 Current students can print free copies of their unofficial transcripts from the myWor-Wic portal.
-More information about transcripts can be obtained by calling the registrar at 410-334-2907.